-Mueller expands special counsel office, hires 13 lawyers
+Robert Mueller expands special counsel office, hires 13 lawyers

 - Mueller is looking into questions of Russian interference in US election

-- Donald Trump: "Single greatest witch hunt in American political history "
+- Donald Trump calls the probe the "single greatest witch hunt in American political history"

 (CNN)Special counsel Robert Mueller has brought 13 lawyers on board to handle the Russia investigation, with plans to hire more, according to his spokesman Peter Carr.

-Mueller has assembled a high- powered team featuring top investigators and leading experts in the nation.
-It includes seasoned attorneys who worked on cases ranging from Watergate to the Enron fraud scandal, and have represented major American companies in court.
+Mueller has assembled a high-powered team of top investigators and leading experts, including seasoned attorneys who've represented major American companies in court and who have worked on cases ranging from Watergate to the Enron fraud scandal.

-They include James Quarles and Jeannie Rhee, whom Mueller brought over from his old firm, WilmerHale.
+Among them are James Quarles and Jeannie Rhee, both of whom Mueller brought over from his old firm, WilmerHale.
 He's also hired Andrew Weissmann, who led the Enron investigation.

-Former independent counsel Kenneth Starr, who investigated President Bill Clinton in the 1990s, described it as a "fantastic team."

-"That is a great, great team of complete professionals, so let's let him do his job," Starr told ABC News.
+"That is a great, great team of complete professionals, so let's let him do his job," former independent counsel Kenneth Starr, who investigated President Bill Clinton in the 1990s, told ABC News.

-But while only five attorneys have been identified, concerns have come up over the political leanings of Quarles, Rhee and Weissmann, who've donated to the Democrats, according to a CNN analysis of Federal Election Commission records.
+While only five attorneys have been identified, concerns have come up over the political leanings of Quarles, Rhee and Weissmann.
+They have donated overwhelmingly to Democrats, totaling more than $53,000 since 1988, according to a CNN analysis of Federal Election Commission records.

 Widening probe

-The special counsel's investigators are looking into questions of Russian interference in last year's election and plan to speak to senior intelligence officials, a source familiar with the matter told CNN.
+The special counsel's investigators are looking into questions of Russian interference in last year's election, and plan to speak to senior intelligence officials, a source familiar with the matter told CNN.

 Mueller is also investigating whether President Donald Trump attempted to obstruct justice, The Washington Post reported Wednesday.

-The Post has reported that the interviews represent a widening of the probe to include a query into whether the President obstructed justice in suggesting to his former FBI Director James Comey that he drop the investigation into Michael Flynn, Trump's former national security adviser, as well as for firing of Comey.
+The Post reported that the interviews represent a widening of the probe to include looking into whether the President obstructed justice in suggesting to his former FBI Director James Comey that Comey drop the investigation into Michael Flynn, Trump's former national security adviser, as well as for his firing of Comey.

 Mueller's investigators have asked for information and will talk to Director of National Intelligence Dan Coats and National Security Agency Director Adm.
 Mike Rogers, according to a source, who said they have also sought information from recently retired NSA Deputy Director Richard Ledgett.
 Coats and Rogers have testified that they were not pressured by the Trump administration.